IBM/charts/GUIDELINES.md

 Helm defines a set of best practices regarding the creation of [labels and annotations](https://github.com/kubernetes/helm/blob/master/docs/chart_best_practices/labels.md).
 Concepts covered in this document focus on metadata that can identify resources and provide queryable labels for tools like Operators.
 Therefore, the labels on a resource collectively should be unique.
 In addition, the Best Practices link descibes the set of common labels that Helm charts use.

-IBM recommends that all charts to use the standards labels of "heritage, release, chart and app" on all Kubernetes resources defined in your charts.
+IBM recommends that all charts to use the standard labels of "heritage, release, chart and app" on all Kubernetes resources defined in your charts.

 ## Liveness and readiness probes